Gabe051/BoozeCraft/README.md

   - Landing the last hit on the ender dragon makes every other player drink
   - Landing the last hit on a wither makes every other player drink
   - You have to drink upon first joining the server
+  - Breaking a piece of wooden, stone, golden, or iron gear makes you drink
+  - Breaking a piece of diamond or netherite gear makes everyone drink

 </details>